A Framework for Symmetric Self-Intersecting Surfaces: Symmetric Optimisation for Retriangulation

-The symmetry group $G$ induces subgroups of the automorphism group $\text{Aut}(X)$ of the underlying simplicial complex $X$, i.e.\ subgroups of the symmetry group on the vertices, edges and faces.
+for $\pi \in \mathrm{Sym}(X)$.
+In this way, the group $\mathrm{Sym}(X)$ induces subgroups of the automorphism group $\text{Aut}(X)$ of the underlying simplicial complex $X$, i.e.\ permutation subgroups acting on the vertices, edges and faces.
 These permutation groups can be used when computing face and face-pair orbits.
-Switching to a discrete permutation group allows both faster and precise computations without the use of numerical methods.
+Switching to a discrete permutation group allows both faster and more precise computations without the use of numerical methods.

-The group $G$ acts on the set of faces $X_2$ of the given complex.
-Before remedying the self-intersections, as in Section \ref{sec:rectif}, we can determine a transversal of the orbits of $G$ on the set of faces, that is a minimal set of faces $\{f_1,\dots,f_n\}$ with Thus each face of the complex can be obtained by applying certain symmetries onto a face in the much smaller set $\{f_1,\dots,f_n\}$.
+Before rectifying the self-intersections, as in Section \ref{sec:rectif}, we can determine a \emph{transversal} (also called \emph{face transversal}) of the orbits of $\mathrm{Sym}(X)$ on the set of faces, which is a minimal set of faces $\{f_1,\dots,f_n\}$ with Thus each face of the complex can be obtained by applying certain symmetries to a face in the much smaller set $\{f_1,\dots,f_n\}$.
+For instance, if $\mathrm{Sym}(X)$ acts transitively on $X_2$, we have $n=1$.

-When computing self-intersection, we have to consider face pairs $(f_1,f_2)$.
-We can extend the action of $G$ on the faces $X_2$ to the pairs of distinct faces, denoted by $X_2^{(2)}$.
-Hence, it suffices to consider the orbits defined by this group action instead of considering all face pairs Here, the face $f_1$ resp.\ $f_2$ is transformed onto $g(f_1)=f_1'$ resp.\ $g(f_2)=f_2'$ by applying an element $g$ in the symmetry group $G$.
+When computing self-intersection, we have to consider pairs of faces $(f_1,f_2)$.
+We can extend the action of $\mathrm{Sym}(X)$ on the faces $X_2$ to the pairs of distinct faces, denoted by $X_2^{(2)}$.
+Hence, it suffices to consider the orbits defined by this group action instead of considering all face pairs, Here, the faces $f_1$ and\ $f_2$ are mapped to $\pi(f_1)=f_1'$ and $\pi(f_2)=f_2'$, respectively, by applying an element $\pi$ in the symmetry group $\mathrm{Sym}(X)$.
 Now we can observe that the faces $f_1,f_2$ intersect if and only if the faces $f_1',f_2'$ intersect.
 Let $I_{f_1,f_2}=f_1\cap f_2$ denote the intersection of two faces.
-With the notation above it follows that This means that it suffices to only consider one element of the orbit to determine all intersections of face pairs in this set.
+With the notation above, it follows that This means that it suffices to consider only one element of the orbit to determine all intersections of face pairs in this set.

-Combining both observations of the group actions of $\text{Sym}(X)$ on the faces $X_2$ and face pairs $X_2^{(2)}$, it suffices to only consider face pairs of the form $(f_i,f)$ with $i=1,\dots,n$ and $f_i$ being part of the chosen face transversal.
+Combining both observations of the group actions of $\text{Sym}(X)$ on the faces $X_2$ and face pairs $X_2^{(2)}$, it suffices to consider only face pairs of the form $(f_i,f)$ with $i=1,\dots,n$ and $f_i$ being part of the chosen face transversal.
 In order to obtain all such relevant face pairs, we can compute the orbits of the stabiliser $\text{Stab}_{f_i}(X_2^{(2)})$ of the face $f_i$ on the set of faces $X_2$.